 If you have endured a hurricane in New Orleans, you are familiar with the anxiety and stress that comes in the aftermath.
-If you then have had to deal with an insurance company that refuses to pay your claim or offers you far less than the claim is worth, it could be time for you to speak to a hurricane damage claims attorney.
+If you then have had to deal with an insurance company, such as Allstate, State Farm or Wright Insurance Company, that refuses to pay your claim or offers you far less than the claim is worth, it could be time for you to speak to a hurricane damage claims attorney.
 Having an experienced hurricane damage claims attorney by your side can take a significant burden from your shoulders.
 When Peter Diiorio of New Orleans Legal, LLC, handles your hurricane claim, you can deal with the many things facing you without worrying about whether your claim will be paid.

 Will My Hurricane Damage Be Covered by My Homeowner’s Insurance or Flood Insurance?

 It is important that you know exactly what your homeowner’s insurance covers—and what it doesn’t—before you actually need the coverage.
 A “standard” homeowner’s insurance policy will usually cover repair costs from damages resulting from natural disasters, but there are exceptions.
 The flooding caused by storm surges and hurricanes are usually excluded in a standard homeowner’s insurance policy.
 Because of this, those living in an area that is prone to hurricanes should definitely consider purchasing an endorsement or separate policy that covers flood damage.